Newport Market: Facilities

-Entrances to the market are located in Upper Dock Street (Market Square), High Street, Market Street and Griffin Street.

-Prior to its redevelopment in the 2020s, the market houses over 100 stalls over two floors offering a variety of fresh produce and stock.
+Prior to its redevelopment in the 2020s, the market housed over 100 stalls over two floors offering a variety of fresh produce and stock.
 Stalls included a butchers, greengrocers, a fishmonger, a traditional confectioner's stall as well as being home to Newport's Welsh shop, Newport Welsh Gifts.
 An eclectic selection of Art and Craft stalls, coffee shops and hairdressers were located upstairs alongside the Jerome Gatehouse Collection Military band archive and a huge matchstick model of the Newport Transporter Bridge.
 The market also housed a Business Centre on the upper floors.

-The newly refurbished (2022) market includes market stalls, a food hall and bar on the ground floor.
+The newly refurbished (2022) market has market stalls and features a food court, where a central seating area is surrounded by a variety of independent food vendors.
 Rae Barton Fruit and Veg, who had been in the market for more than a century, retained its spot.
 Friendly Neighbourhood Comics also returned.
 Toy and ornament seller, City Treasures, relocated from Commercial Street.
 Other stalls included a candle shop, home decor stall, pet food shop, sustainable soap eco-shop and a vintage clothes shop.

 Food and drink outlets include Deli Bach, Dirty Gnocchi, Meat and Greek, Rogue Welsh Cake Company, Seven Lucky Gods and The Greedy Bear.
 The space also includes 70 workspaces, a gym and a roof garden.

-Redevelopment
+21st-century redevelopment

 In April 2012 a £750,000 refurbishment scheme was approved by the Welsh Government, to upgrade and improve the layout and facilities.
 This was to be funded by a regeneration company, Newport Unlimited.

 In 2018, developers Loft Co announced that Newport City Council approved their plans for a 250-year development lease with the council, subject to contracts, for a "24-hour working/living space with a tech hub, apartments and performance space while retaining market units and a food hall."
-Loft Co are designing the plans along the style of their previous work on Cardiff's Tramshed, Barry's and Porthcawl's Jennings Building.
-Newport City Council provided their approval in 2018.
-In 2019 it was subject to a planning application for a £12m scheme to provide a mixed use site with a tech hub, apartments, market units, as well as restaurants.
+Loft Co drew the plans in the style of their previous work on Cardiff's Tramshed, Barry's and Porthcawl's Jennings Building.
+In 2019 it was subject to a planning application for a £12m scheme to provide a mixed use site with a tech hub, apartments, and market units, as well as restaurants.

 Only a few of the stallholders, about 5 of 35, planned to return after the development.

 The refurbishment cost between £5 million and £6 million.
 The market was officially reopened by Newport City Council leader, Jane Mudd, at a ceremony on Thursday 17 March 2022.